"Family history is the only history

 Fall 2007 GOOGLE satellite photography clearly shows the Roman boot shape of

-the recently-plowed land that was once owned by Topham Foote/Foot's father.
+the recently-ploughed land that was once owned by Topham Foote/Foot's father.

-Letter to Horton Foote, author of "Dividing the Estate",
+Letter to Horton Foote, playwright of "Dividing the Estate"

-and Foote/Foot notes featuring links to Chotank family history
+and Foote/Foot notes featuring links to Chotankers family history

 or